 Durham University, located in Northern England, is home to one of the largest and most prestigious departments of Archaeology in the UK.
-This year-long program is designed for the study of archaeology and ancient languages at an intensive level (information and applications are available at the Keck Archaeology Lab).
+This year-long program is designed for the study of archaeology and ancient languages at an intensive level.

 AMERICAN CENTER FOR ARCHAEOLOGY AT MYCENAE (GREECE)